Yuri05/Furosemide-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 * UGT1A9

-The UGT1A9 expression profiles are based on high-sensitive real-time RT-PCR ([Nishimura 2003](#5-references)).
+The UGT1A9 expression profiles are based on high-sensitive real-time RT-PCR ([Nishimura 2006](#5-references)).
 Metabolic enzyme activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and the `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

 And several transport protein was implemented into the model via Michaelis-Menten kinetics

 * OAT3

 The OAT3 expression profiles are based on high-sensitive real-time RT-PCR ([Nishimura 2005](#5-references)).
-Transporter activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was set to 1 µmol/l and `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).
+Transporter activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

 * MRP4